jzonthemtn/multilanguage-search/README.md

 ### Apache NiFi Flow

 Here's an example flow using the processors in this repository.
-The flow reads files of search terms from the file system.
-The search terms are read one per line from each file.
-Language detection is then applied to each search term to appropriately route the search term to the next processor.
-English search terms are used to query the index, and German search terms are translated to English prior to searching.
+The flow reads files of search terms from the file system and follows an "English in, English out" approach.

+Each search term is translated to one of several languages.
+Each of these languages has a subset of Wikipedia indexed in a local Elasticsearch.
+The search results are returned and translated back to English.

 ![Flow](https://raw.githubusercontent.com/jzonthemtn/multilanguage-search/master/example-nifi-flow.png)